Nikoms/phpunit-fail-lover/README.md

 ## TODO

-* Create a interface for the FileNameGenerator.
+* Create a interface for the FileNamePattern.
 Maybe just give the path in the constructor and have a __toString method?
 It should be easier to use in phpunit.xml
 * Give the possibility to use file name generator in specific listeners